munificent/game-programming-patterns/book/command.markdown

 ## Classy and Dysfunctional?

-Earlier, I said commands are similar to first class functions or closures, but every example I showed here used class definitions.
+Earlier, I said commands are similar to first-class functions or closures, but every example I showed here used class definitions.
 If you're familiar with functional programming, you're probably wondering where the functions are.

-I wrote the examples this way because C++ has pretty limited support for first- class functions.
+I wrote the examples this way because C++ has pretty limited support for first-class functions.
 Function pointers are stateless, functors are weird and still require defining a class, and the lambdas in C++11 are tricky to work with because of manual memory management.

 That's *not* to say you shouldn't use functions for the Command pattern in other languages.
-If you have the luxury of a language with real closures, by all means use them!
+If you have the luxury of a language with real closures, by all means, use them!
 In <span name="some">some</span> ways, the Command pattern is a way of emulating closures in languages that don't have them.